 Age-related Macular Degeneration (AMD)

-Age-related macular degeneration (AMD) is an ageing disease affecting the macula, the central light-sensitive area of the retina responsible for our central fine vision.
+Age-related macular degeneration (AMD) is an age-related disease affecting the macula, the central light-sensitive area of the retina responsible for our vision.
 Symptoms associated with AMD are distortions of central vision, such as seeing that words become smaller, larger, or wavy in the central area of a sentence when reading.
-Some patients also find that they cannot see the central areas of a person’s face clearly.
+Some patients may also discover some level of difficulty seeing the central areas of a person’s face clearly.
 In most cases, peripheral or side vision is preserved.

 Types of Age-related Macular Degeneration